benaubin/benaubin/README.md

 I believe code, carefully cultivated, can make the world better.

-My interests lie in designing systems, with consideration to the human impacts of what we create.
+I'm especially interested in systems programming, as well as giving consideration to the human and business impacts of what we create.

 > This room and the things in it, and all the other things in this building, in this city, exist because,
 > over and over and over, people imagined things.
 They daydreamed, they pondered, they made things that